 The legal phase of a debt collection case in Norway

-In some cases, if the debtor is disputing the debt, the trial is initiated, if not, the Bailiff will issue a payment order.
+In some cases, when the debtors do not accept the claim and dispute the debt, the trial is initiated, if not, the Bailiff issues the payment order and the issue is settled.

 In order to initiate the lawsuit, the following documents must be delivered: the copies of the contract signed between the creditor and the debtor, the overdue invoices and a clear statement of account related to the actions took on those invoices.

 In the first phase, the plaintiff and the defendant must deliver all the necessary documents to the judges such as exchanging opinions and proof by letter.
-After gathering all the required information, the judge will decide on the date of hearing both the debtor and the creditor.
+After gathering all the necessary information, the judge will decide for a date of hearing, at which the depositions of both the debtor and the creditor will be heard.
 The decision taken by the court is delivered in written to the involved parties.
 Our attorneys in Norway are qualified to represent your interests in a lawsuit.

 If the court decides in favor of the creditor, the Bailiff’s Court will enforce the decision.
-In some case the salary of the debtor can have retentions applied to it, which consists in withholding a part of the salary, sending the money to the bailiff and delivering the information related to that amount to the creditors.
+In some cases the salary of the debtor can have retentions applied to it, which consists in withholding a part of the salary, sending the money to the bailiff and delivering the amount to the creditors.